ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 >
 > Migration only works for whole blocks, it is not possible to migrate individual IPs within a block.

-**This guide explains how to move an Additional IP in your OVHcloud Control Panel or via the OVHcloud API.**
+**This guide explains how to move an Additional IP(v4) in your OVHcloud Control Panel or via the OVHcloud API.**

 ## Requirements